CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 airlock-client-vX.X  <<username>> <<data_output_bucket>> <<filename>>
 ```

 Where *username* is your CSC account username, *data_output_bukcet* is the name that you want to give to the bucket into which the results are exported.
-The airlock client will generate the bucket automatically, in the same CSC project in which your Desktop is. *Filename* is the name of the encrypted files that you want to export.
+The airlock client will generate the bucket automatically in the same CSC project in which your Desktop is. *Filename* is the name of the encrypted files that you want to export.

 For example: